omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 In the first call to `f` we get the local value of `x`, the number two, and in the second call to `f` we bypass the local scope and instead find `x` in the calling scope, which in this case is the global environment, where we find that `x` has the value one.

-In a slightly more complex version, we can try evaluating an expression in either the local evaluating environment or in the calling scope:
+In a slightly more complicated version, we can try evaluating an expression in either the local evaluating environment or in the calling scope:

 ```{r}
 nested <- function(x) {